jennyc8842/sep11-freedom-project/entries/entry04.md

 Sources I found helpful this time include this <a href="https://workshops.nuevofoundation.org/python-earsketch/7-activity-3-organize-songs-using-functions/">website</a> that helped me get a short review about functions.
 I realized that this only worked on python and I had to use javascript for EarSketch which I used my prior knowledge from SEP class.
 Of course, I can't forget about the trusty, <a href="https://www.w3schools.com/js/js_functions.asp">w3schools</a> with a great review on javascript functions!

-Since there were no sources or videos that gone over methods I can use in EarSketch USING JAVASCRIPT, I recently found out that there was an <a href="https://earsketch.gatech.edu/earsketch2/">API</a> section below Content Manager of EarSketch where it explains all the methods in detail!
+Since there were no sources or videos that gone over methods I can use in EarSketch USING JAVASCRIPT, I recently found out that there was a section called API below Content Manager of <a href="https://earsketch.gatech.edu/earsketch2/">EarSketch</a> where it explains all the methods in detail!
+Make sure you login to see this all in action.
 I decided to learn how to use createAudioSlice() and selectRandomFile().
 I will further explain createAudioSlice() below since it is more interesting.